-Newt Gingrich's alleged "baggage" and the attendant doubts about his electability don't fully explain why, despite his high standing in the polls, the GOP establishment has been shunning the former speaker of the House, when not showing outright hostility toward him.
+Gingrich's alleged "baggage" and doubts about his electability don't fully explain why, despite his high standing in the polls, the GOP establishment has been shunning the former Speaker of the House, when not showing outright hostility toward him.

-The current speaker of the House, John Boehner, must be considered a prominent opponent behind the scenes so far.
-Boehner, it will be recalled, led the rebellion to remove Gingrich from his post as speaker back in 1998, joined in this eventually successful effort by Bill Paxon, Dick Armey, and Tom DeLay (all now out of office).
-The day after being re-elected to an 11th term by his Georgia constituents, Gingrich announced that he would stand down as speaker and resign his seat.
-As reported in the November 8, 1998 issue of the New York Times, he minced no words during a phone conference with colleagues Joe Barton of Texas, Rob Portman of Ohio, Fred Upton of Michigan, and RNC Chairman Jim Nicholson, stating, "I'm willing to lead but I'm not willing to preside over people who are cannibals."
+The current Speaker of the House, John Boehner, must be considered a prominent opponent, behind the scenes so far.
+Boehner, it will be recalled, led the rebellion to remove Gingrich from his post as Speaker back in 1998, joined in this eventually successful effort by Bill Paxon, Dick Armey, and Tom DeLay (all now out of office).
+The day after being re-elected to an 11th term by his Georgia constituents, Gingrich announced that he would stand down as Speaker and resign his seat.
+As reported in the November 8, 1998 New York Times, he minced no words during a phone conference with colleagues Joe Barton of Texas, Rob Portman of Ohio, Fred Upton of Michigan and RNC Chairman Jim Nicholson, stating "I'm willing to lead but I'm not willing to preside over people who are cannibals."
 Ouch!

 If Gingrich gets the nod at the GOP convention next summer, it's a good question how hard he will work to get Republicans elected in the fall.
-His former nemesis John Boehner certainly wants to come back as speaker and preside over an even larger majority in the House.
-Will Gingrich want Boehner to stay on as speaker?
-It will depend on how loyal to him as president Gingrich believes Boehner and the GOP House contingent will be.
+His former nemesis John Boehner certainly wants to come back as Speaker and preside over an even larger majority in the House.
+Will Gingrich want Boehner to stay on as Speaker?
+It will depend on how loyal to him as President Gingrich believes Boehner and the GOP House contingent will be.
 So, the lot of them will have to come over and convince him that they deserve support.
-Gingrich and Boehner will have to mend fences somehow -- not a simple thing in light of past bad blood.
-Otherwise, Gingrich will do the numbers, figure out how many seats he needs to keep the House and win the Senate, and the rest...good luck.
+Gingrich and Boehner will have to mend fences somehow, not a simple thing in light of past bad blood.
+Otherwise, Gingrich will do the numbers, figure out how many seats he needs to keep the House and win the Senate, and the rest ... good luck.
 The "cannibals," if any, will certainly be on the endangered list.
-It is not a comfortable position to be in if you're a Republican running for office next year with Gingrich as GOP standard-bearer, knowing that you will have to deal with somebody who is nobody's fool, is not just another party hack, goes for the jugular, and can make deals with the opposition if necessary to get the job done.
+It is not a comfortable position to be in if you're a Republican running for office next year with Gingrich as GOP standard bearer, knowing you will have to deal with somebody who is nobody's fool, is not just another party hack, goes for the jugular, and can make deals with the opposition if necessary to get the job done.

-Bottom line: the GOP establishment is scared of Gingrich because there's significant doubt that he can be relied upon to toe the party line.
-Yes, he's unpredictable, which the press, and even the conservative press, has portrayed negatively in an effort to discredit him -- "loose cannon," "own worst enemy," and all that.
+Bottom line: The GOP establishment is scared of Gingrich because there's significant doubt he can be relied upon to toe the party line.
+Yes, he's unpredictable, which the press has portrayed negatively in an effort to discredit him, even the conservative press - "loose cannon," "own worst enemy," and all that.
 The truth is that he's shown time and again that he is a man of principle and puts national interest above partisan politics.
-That's what this country needs right now, and badly, too.
+That's what this country needs right now, and badly too.